 Sev1Tech plans to help the victims of Hurricane Irma as soon as more information is released on what areas need the most assistance.
 To stay tuned on Sev1Tech community service and hurricane relief efforts, visit www.sev1tech.com or follow us on LinkedIn, Twitter, Instagram and Facebook.

-Sev1Tech provides IT modernization, cloud, cyber security, engineering, training and program support services to U.S. government agencies and major commercial organizations.
-Founded in 2010 and headquartered in the Washington D.C. metro area, Sev1Tech is a preferred and trusted contractor supporting critical missions across the defense, intelligence, homeland security, space and health markets.
+Sev1Tech provides IT modernization, cloud, cybersecurity, engineering, training and program support services to U.S. government agencies and major commercial organizations.
+Headquartered in the Washington D.C. metro area, Sev1Tech is a preferred and trusted contractor supporting critical missions across the defense, intelligence, homeland security, space and health markets.
 Sev1Tech delivers excellence through highly qualified people, CMMI SVC 3, ISO 9001, ISO 20000, ISO 27001 and ISO 27017 certified processes, and cutting-edge technology.
 To learn more, visit www.sev1tech.com.